BUDDHIST

 - Text Collections

-- Resources for the Study of East Asian Language and
+of East Asian Language and Thought

 http://www.human.toyogakuen-u.ac.jp/~acmuller/

 [There are several kinds of useful materials here.
-Among them are Dr. Muller's translations of
+Among them are Dr.

-five Chinese classics: the Analects of
+Muller's translations of five Chinese classics: the Analects of Confucius,

-Confucius, the Great Learning, the Doctrine of the Mean, the Mencius, and the Tao Te
+the Great Learning, the Doctrine of the Mean, the Mencius, and the Tao Te

 Ching.]